Trying to get a glimpse of the eclipse from an airplane

-(KSDK-TV) Not only did Five on your Side have crews on the ground covering the eclipse, but we sent a reporter 35,000 feet up in the air to see the view.
-Our Ryan Dean traveled from Denver to St. Louis, landing around the time of totality.
+Not only did 5 On Your Side have crews on the ground covering the eclipse, but we also sent a reporter 35,000 feet up in the air to see the view.
+Ryan Dean traveled from Denver to St. Louis, landing around the time of totality.

 Ryan was on one of five flights Southwest Airlines identified as having the greatest likelihood of offering those in the air the best view of the eclipse.
 Three of the flights landed in St. Louis, including flight 1577.